invertase/react-native-firebase/docs/api/crash.md

 # Crash Reporting

 RNFirebase provides crash reporting for your app out of the box.
-Please not crashes do not appear in real-time on the console, they tend to take a number of hours to appear.
+Please note crashes do not appear in real-time on the console, they tend to take a number of hours to appear.

 ## Manual Crash Reporting